danbev/learning-v8/README.md

 }
 ```
 So we see that the function is added as a property to the Math object.

-Notice that we also have to add `kMathIs42` to the Builtins class.
+Notice that we also have to add `kMathIs42` to the Builtins class which is now

-Bootstrapper::CreateEnvironment
+part of the builtins_table_ array which we went through above.

+### Troubleshooting
 Compilation error when including `src/objects/objects-inl.h:
 ```console
 /home/danielbevenius/work/google/v8_src/v8/src/objects/object-macros.h:263:14: error: no declaration matches ‘bool v8::internal::HeapObject::IsJSCollator() const’